godwokenrises/godwoken/gwos/README.md

 ### Stake lock

 A block producer is required to provide a stake cell to perform the `RollupSubmitBlock` action.
-The stake lock args is `StakeLockArgs`, after submitting a layer-2 block, the `args.stake_block_number` is updated to the latest block number.
+The stake lock args is `StakeLockArgs`, after submitting a layer-2 block, the `args.stake_block_timepoint` is updated to the latest block's timepoint.

 Stake lock can be unlocked in two paths:

-1. Unlock by the submitter after `args.stake_block_number`'s block is finalized.
+1. Unlock by the submitter after `args.stake_block_timepoint`'s block is finalized.
 2. Unlock by the challenger in the `RollupRevert` action.

 ### Deposit lock